 Topics have included the intersection of art and medicine, race and gender in the history of photography, and the intersection of histories of imperialism and design in the West.
 My pedagogy emphasizes how objects and images construct 19th-century understandings of race, gender, health, and power, and I encourage students to recognize how this thinking continues to permeate contemporary culture.

-During her time at Rutgers, Kathleen also gained significant editorial experience through her contributions to the Rutgers Art Review, a graduate journal of art history, as an editor, manager of digital publishing, and layout manager.
+During my time at Rutgers, I also gained significant editorial experience through contributions to the Rutgers Art Review, a graduate journal of art history, as an editor, manager of digital publishing, and layout manager.
 This included rebuilding the journal’s website and transforming its digital publishing platform in 2017.
-She is passionate about open-access publishing and grateful to have had the opportunity to publish the work of graduate students in art history over the six years she worked with the journal.
+I am passionate about open-access publishing and grateful to have had the opportunity to publish the work of graduate students in art history over the six years I worked with the journal.

-Prior to her graduate work, Kathleen earned her BA in Art History and French and Francophone studies with a minor in English at Villanova University.
-She has also previously taught English in Briançon, Hautes Alpes, France, through the TAPIF program.
+Prior to my graduate work, I earned my BA in Art History and French and Francophone studies with a minor in English at Villanova University.
+I have previously taught English in Briançon, Hautes Alpes, France, through the TAPIF program.